rolinh/bottleplate/README.md

   test`.
   Example:
   `invoke set_settings --environment=production`
+* `run`: run the application.
 * `test_func`: run the functional tests.
 * `test_unit`: run the unit tests.
 * `test`: run both the functional and unit tests.
 * `setup`: copy the setting files and alembic sample files from their templates.
 * `pep8`: check source code compliance to PEP8.
 * `pyflakes`: check source code for errors.
 * `check` run both the `pep8` and `pyflakes` tasks.